Cervical spinal cord injury

 In football, neck collars can be worn to limit lateral flexion and hyperextension injuries.
 Helmet-to-shoulder pad straps can also be worn to restrict excessive neck flexion and extension.
 Along with specific protective equipment that is worn by the athlete, protective equipment that an athlete lands on is also critical to preventing catastrophic injuries.

 There is a current push from safety experts in the cheerleading industry (National Cheer Safety Foundation) to ensure that protective mats are used when cheerleaders perform advanced stunts such as basket tosses and pyramids.
 A recent study published in the Journal of Athletic Training revealed that stunting on grass, rubberized track, and or artificial turf is no safer than stunting on wood floors (Shields, B. & Smith, G., November, 2009).

-What is the emergency treatment for a cervical spinal cord injury?
+Emergency treatment for a cervical spinal cord injury

 If a cervical injury is suspected, great care must be taken by the coach (if sports medicine personnel are not available) and/or sports medicine personnel to ensure that the injury is not further aggravated by moving the athlete.
 The athlete should not be moved if the athlete exhibits any of the following signs and/or symptoms: